rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 Make sure the `destination display name` you pass while specifying the custom destinations should exactly match the destination name as shown [here](https://app.rudderstack.com/directory).
 {% endhint %}

-You can pass the custom destinations created in the above snippet to the SDK in two ways:
+You can pass the destination(s) specified in the above snippet to the SDK in two ways:

 ### 1. Passing the destinations while initializing the SDK: